electricimp/BayeuxClient/examples/README.md

 ![Make a note of your Salesforce connected app Consumer Secret and Consumer Key](images/Credentials.png "Make a note of your Salesforce connected app Consumer Secret and Consumer Key")
 1. Do not close the Salesforce page.

+**Note:** any Salesforce Connected Application works only for the one agent the URL of which you entered in the OAuth Settings section.

 ### Create Platform Event in Salesforce ###

 Platform Events transfer the data from the device to Salesforce.